yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/single-zone/oss/yugabyte-operator.md

 </ul>

 Create and manage a YugabyteDB cluster with a Kubernetes native custom resource `ybcluster.yugabyte.com`.
-The custom resource definition and other necessary specifications can be found in [Yugabyte k8s operator repository](https://github.com/yugaByte/yugabyte-k8s-operator/).
+The custom resource definition and other necessary specifications can be found in [YugabyteDB k8s operator repository](https://github.com/yugabyte/yugabyte-k8s-operator/).
 This operator currently provides more configuration options as compared to the Rook operator.
 The Rook operator, in near future, will get these options too.
 See full list of configuration options [here](#configuration-options).

 ## Prerequisites